SE/0008 - RISK, UNCERTAINTY AND SOCIAL AGENCY

 Distinguish differences of risk and uncertainty at the micro, meso and macro level.

 Solid preparation in general sociology and generic knowledge of the current social-political scenario

 Contemporary social theory and contemporary sociology have traditionally confronted with increasing uncertainty at the systemic level, and consequently, on ways of copying with this uncertainty at the individual level.
 An event such as the Chernobyl disaster in 1986 foregrounds a strand of study which poses at the centre the coming of the so-called ‘risk society’.

-In the wake of current and very recent events such as a global pandemic, emerging political radicalization, and the weakening of the unity of one of the most important supranational institution (namely, the EU after Brexit), preoccupations on risk and uncertainty are more up-to-date than ever.
+In the wake of very recent events such as a global pandemic, emerging political radicalization, and the weakening of the unity of one of the most important supranational institution (namely, the EU after Brexit), preoccupations on risk and uncertainty are more up-to-date than ever.

-The course will explore some of the key sociological contributes on societal risk and uncertainty (looking in particular at the work of theorists Ulrich Beck, Anthony Giddens, Zygmunt Baumann, Michel Foucault and Niklas Luhmann) with the specific aim to equip the students with tools to decodify and deconstruct the discourses underneath such issues.
+The course will explore some of the key sociological contributes on societal risk and uncertainty (looking in particular at the work of theorists Ulrich Beck, Anthony Giddens, Zygmunt Bauman, Michel Foucault and Niklas Luhmann) with the specific aim to equip the students with tools to decodify and deconstruct the discourses underneath such issues.
 The course will cover both the micro, the meso and the macro level, being aimed at discussing ways that seem in place, at the present days, to counteract (or adapt, or cope with) risk and uncertainty.